chainHero/heroes-service/README.md

 ## 6. Make this in a web application

-We also can make this usable by any users.
+We also can make this usable for any user.
 The best choice is a web application and we are lucky because the Go language natively provides a web server handling HTTP requests and also templating for HTML.

 For now, we have only two different actions: the query and the invocation of the hello value.
 Let's make two HTML pages for each action.
 We add a [`web`](web) directory with three other directories:
-- [`web/templates`](web/templates): contain all HTML pages (templates)
+- [`web/templates`](web/templates): contains all HTML pages (templates)
-- [`web/assets`](web/assets): contain all CSS, Javascript, Fonts, Images...
+- [`web/assets`](web/assets): contains all CSS, Javascript, Fonts, Images...
-- [`web/controllers`](web/controllers): contain all functions that will render templates
+- [`web/controllers`](web/controllers): contains all functions that will render templates

 We use the MVC (Model-View-Controller) to make it more readable.
-The Model part will be the blockchain part, the View are templates and Controller are provided by functions in the [`controllers`](web/controllers) directory.
+The Model will be the blockchain part, the View are templates and Controller are provided by functions in the [`controllers`](web/controllers) directory.

 Populate each with the appropriate code (we also added Bootstrap to make the result a little prettier: